chenhongyu2048/LLM-inference-optimization-paper/README.md

 #### CPUs or based on SSD

+Heterogeneous scenarios or single PC are becoming increasingly important.

 Making optimization for the calculating on CPU or SSD will have different methods.

 - [ ] [Efficient LLM Inference on CPUs](https://arxiv.org/abs/2311.00502): LLMs with quantization on CPUs, by Intel, accepted by NIPS'23